 Melanie joined Health Forward in 2008.
 She is responsible for events logistics management and day-to-day operations coordination.
 Prior to joining Health Forward, Melanie had a career in real estate.

 Adriana joined Health Forward in 2007.
-She serves as a program officer and is the Healthy Communities co-lead.
-Prior to joining Health Forward, she served as the director in Education and Community Initiatives for the Ewing Marion Kauffman Foundation.
-Adriana focuses on academic achievement, civic engagement, community development and health equity.
+She serves as a senior program officer and is co-lead of the Healthy Communities funding area.
+She works closely with a variety of organizations focusing on policy and community environmental change in the healthy eating, active living, and tobacco use prevention field.
+Prior to joining Health Forward, she served as director/senior program officer at the Ewing Marion Kauffman Foundation.
 She earned her Master of Science in Education from Kansas State University and her Bachelor of Arts in Psychology from the University of Missouri Kansas City.

 Susan joined Health Forward in 2017 as a receptionist/governance and operations assistant.
 She provides valuable administrative support to the Health Forward team.
 Additionally, she is often the first Health Forward associate to greet visitors.
 Susan previously served one year with AmeriCorps where she supported Harvesters’ Supplemental Nutrition Assistance Program outreach.
 She has a background in corporate communications, writing, and editing.